 - I had a total of ONE date in high school, got freaked out, and never had another.
 I was THAT shy.
 Now, not so much.

 - I attended a conference call the World Domination Summit four times and Camp Good Life three times.

 - I have flown first class more than once.
 It’s fabulous on Thai Silk Air!
 Got to sit in the upstairs area with only 12 people and 2 stewardesses.

 - Have seen penguins in the wild in Peru.

-- I have traveled to 30 countries (some are considered territories) and 6 continents (Canada, USA, Mexico, Peru, Colombia, Cuba, Nicaragua, Australia, New Zealand, Thailand, Singapore, Malaysia, Turkey, Spain, France, Italy, Vatican City, Andorra, England, [ cruise: US Virgin Islands, Antigua, St. Kitts, Martinique, Barbados, Trinidad, Curacao, Aruba ], India, The Netherlands, and Morocco).
+- I have traveled to 33 countries (some are considered territories) and 6 continents (Canada, USA, Mexico, Peru, Colombia, Cuba, Nicaragua, Australia, New Zealand, Thailand, Singapore, Malaysia, Turkey, Spain, France, Italy, Vatican City, Andorra, England, [ cruise: US Virgin Islands, Antigua, St. Kitts, Martinique, Barbados, Trinidad, Curacao, Aruba ], India, The Netherlands, Morocco, Japan, Vietnam and Hong Kong).

-- I have been to 19 major world cities: Bangkok, Singapore, Kuala Lumpur, Melbourne, Perth, Auckland, Istanbul, Barcelona, Paris, London, Lima, Havana, Medellin (Colombia), Rome, Vatican City, Havana, NYC, Amsterdam, Delhi.
+- I have been to 22 major world cities: Bangkok, Singapore, Kuala Lumpur, Melbourne, Perth, Auckland, Istanbul, Barcelona, Paris, London, Lima, Havana, Medellin (Colombia), Rome, Vatican City, Havana, NYC, Amsterdam, Delhi, Tokyo, Hanoi, Hong Kong.

 - I have been to 24 US states (airports and driving through is not counted, only overnight stays).